mrtonks/cx-interview-questions/shopping_basket/readme.md

 ## Documentation

 This implementation uses text files to load the necessary information from the basket, catalogue and offers into the program.
+These files must be located inside the data folder in the project.

 ### Example files format